awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python-serverless.md

 ## Next steps<a name="xray-sdk-python-serverless-next"></a>

 Add more features to your application by adding AWS clients and instrumenting them with X\-Ray\.
-Learn more about serverless computing options through AWS at [Serverless](https://aws.amazon.com/serverless/)\.
+Learn more about serverless computing options at [Serverless on AWS](http://aws.amazon.com/serverless)\.